sbb-design-systems/sbb-angular/src/angular-maps/getting-started.md

+---

+**sbb-esta/angular-maps is deprecated.**

+This package is deprecated and no longer supported.

+If you're looking for a generic mapping solution, please check out [journey-maps](/journey-maps).
+For comprehesive functionality regarding visualization & symbology, or if you need general GIS features like editing, analysis and 3D visulization plus a tight integration with the [G-SHARP platform (geo.sbb.ch)](https://geo.sbb.ch) you will best move to the Esri [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest/).
+The ArcGIS Maps SDK for JavaScript is a powerful mapping solution adopted in the SBB technology stack and can simply be used by referencing the [NPM package @arcgis/core](https://www.npmjs.com/package/@arcgis/core).
+Contact Digital Service GIS for further advise.

+---

 # Getting Started

 The package `@sbb-esta/angular-maps` provides a fast and easy way to integrate maps and geograhical 3D scenes into your Angular application.
 Continue reading in [Overview and usage](/maps/introduction/overview-and-usage) to learn more about the core concepts behind the package.
 [Mapping basics](/maps/introduction/mapping-basics) gives you a short introduction on what a map is and how to make good maps.
 Finally, the _Advanced Usage_ section (see sidebar menu) links to a few custom tailored samples on how to actually use the mapping components in your application workflows.